AbdulRafay98/Conditional-Based-Ride-Booking-Program-with-Sqlite/README.md

 This is a simple program that is based on diffrent conditional statements, function and some modules.

 the program gives multiple option related to SIGN IN, SIGN UP, then let you chooce RIDE NOW or RIDE LATER option.After selecting RIDE NOW it gives vehicle option like
 (cars, bikes etc).
-After booking vehicle you will get information about captain name, car/bike name, model and capain number.
+After booking vehicle you will get information about captain's name, car/bike name, model and captain's number.